 Prerequisite(s): fourth year Honours standing in Communication and Media Studies or permission of the School of Journalism and Communication.
+Lectures three hours a week.

-Indigenous Media in Global Contexts
+COMS 4316 [0.5 credit] Indigenous Media in Global Contexts

 Overview of Indigenous global media exploring film and film festivals, television networks, media arts, and the Internet.
 We will discuss struggles over mediated selfrepresentation as well as debates over what constitutes Indigenous media relating to aesthetics, community affiliation, and identity.